Visual Merchandising Schools in Dallas, TX

 Texas Christian University was founded in 1873.
 Among the school's wide range of offerings is a bachelor's degree program in fashion merchandising that prepares graduates for positions with fashion design firms, manufacturers, retail companies and more.

 Students in this program investigate product development, buying, promotion and merchandising.
 In addition to traditional coursework taught by experienced faculty, students also complete a 10-week internship during the summer between their junior and senior years.
 The program is available through the school's College of Fine Arts and requires students to select a minor that compliments the fashion merchandising major.
 Common minor choices include business, journalism and communication.

 University of North Texas

 From humble beginnings as the second floor of a hardware store in the town square of Denton, the University of North Texas is now one of the largest universities in the state.
 The College of Merchandising, Hospitality and Tourism offers undergraduate and graduate programs in merchandising.

 Bachelor of Science in Merchandising

-Individuals who wish to seek employment as buyers, store managers or other professions in the field may choose to pursue bachelor's degree programs in merchandising.
+Individuals who wish to seek employment as buyers, store managers or other professionals in the field may choose to pursue bachelor's degree programs in merchandising.
 Graduates of this program have moved on to work for Neiman Marcus, Fossil, Nordstrom and other national companies.
 The curriculum includes coursework in consumer studies, textiles, fashion theory, merchandising and trend analysis and was developed in cooperation with industry leaders.
 In addition to merchandising coursework, business courses in accounting, marketing and management are required.
-Students develop of portfolio of their merchandising work.

 Bachelor of Science in Home Furnishings Merchandising